 You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor trained in nervous system disorders (neurologist).
+You may then be referred to a doctor trained in nervous system disorders (neurologist).

 What you can do

 Preparing a list of questions can help you make the most of your time with your doctor.
-For peripheral neuropathy, some basic questions to ask your doctor include:
+For peripheral neuropathy, some basic questions include:

 - What's the most likely cause of my symptoms?